 We don’t know how many of Our Readers are faithful watchers of the British TV/PBS show “Foyle’s War.”
 It’s a saga of Detective Chief Superintendent Foyle of the Hastings police department doing his thing in Hastings during Word War II.
 As the Brits say, a Good Show!
 Entertaining and engaging, and faithfully followed by your faithful servant.
-Now, there is a spin off, so presumably, there is more good stuff to come.
+Now, there is a spin-off, so presumably, there is more good stuff to come.
+I know some of my British friends have one of the Freeview boxes by Humax Direct, where they can watch as much British TV as possible, and they seem to love it.
+To say I am jealous is an understatement.

 Though not, strictly speaking, involving intelligence work, and though its main plot has to do with capturing a real nasty Nazi SS type wanted by the Yanks for killing American prisoners of war,* Foyle runs across some hanky-panky in connection with the government’s wartime misuse of eminent domain, or compulsory purchase as the blokes put it.
 It seems that during the war a fellow’s land was taken for the war effort, “for the duration,” which is what we used to do over here as well.
 But a funny thing happened when the guns stopped shooting.
 The government failed to return the property, and when its former owner protested, offered to sell it back to him for twice the price it paid him only a couple of years earlier because — are you ready? — that was the new value assigned to it by a compliant government “valuer” as they put it over there.
 Bad show!